-Conservation policy should be based on sound science within an ethical framework that recognises the intrinsic value of individual animals and species, and the welfare needs of animals as sentient beings.
+Conservation policy should be based on sound science within an ethical framework that recognizes the intrinsic value of individual animals and species, and the welfare needs of animals as sentient beings.

 Conservation decisions should be guided by full consideration of ecological sustainability, biological sustainability, and the precautionary principle.

 Humans have a moral responsibility to provide for the needs of those animals who are dependent on them.
 This responsibility extends to protecting wild animals and their habitats from human harm, whether caused intentionally or unintentionally.
-Responsible human behaviour should prevent, avoid, or at the very least, minimise direct and indirect harm to all animals.
+Responsible human behavior should prevent, avoid, or at the very least, minimize direct and indirect harm to all animals.

 statements of principle

 Animal welfare is both a science and a philosophical position.
 Animal welfare science endeavors to provide objective assessments of the physical and mental wellbeing of animals in relation to the quality and suitability of environments they are in.
 When justifying our treatment of and effect on animals, we must consider why an action is necessary and how it will affect the animals.
 An animal welfare philosophical position requires that any use of an animal must be justified and that justification must balance the ‘benefit’ to wider society against the ‘cost’ to the individual animal.
 There are limits to what we should do to animals no matter what the perceived benefits might be, as outlined in the Banner Principles.

 In order to ensure biological sustainability, populations of living organisms should not be so heavily exploited or otherwise compromised that they decline to levels or conditions from which they cannot naturally recover.